 - Personal Trainer – You’ll work one-on-one with clients to provide personalised fitness plans, motivation and feedback that help them to achieve their health and fitness goals.
 Your Certificate IV qualification will allow you to do this in a commercial gym, community program, in an outdoor setting, on a cruise ship or as a self-employed fitness professional.

 As a Fit Education graduate, browse our job board for current job opportunities and/or talk to your lecturer about our extensive employment network.

 Although Certificate 4 (IV) in Fitness has set you up well for a satisfying and successful career in fitness, if you’re looking to become a specialist in a particular field, further study may open up additional career paths.

-Our Diploma of Fitness is designed for industry current Personal Trainers who are looking to take the next step in their career.
+Our Diploma of Fitness is designed for industry current Personal Trainers.
+People looking to take the next step in their career.
 From building your PT business to recruiting staff and more trainers, to being a Franchisor or Franchisee, or to Managing a gym or multiple gyms.

-Our Diploma of Sport is perfect for people like you, who hold a Certificate 4 in Fitness and want to specialise in the field of high-performance strength and conditioning.
-It’s been designed to provide advanced training in the areas of personal training, sports coaching, marketing and administration of larger sports organisations.
+Our Diploma of Sport is perfect for people like you.
+You hold a Certificate 4 in Fitness and want to specialise in the field of high-performance strength and conditioning.
+Our experts have created it to provide advanced training in the areas of personal training, sports coaching, marketing, and administration of larger sports organisations.
 You’ll also learn more about how to develop and train athletes whilst providing specialised nutritional and performance advice to them.